mslinn/jekyll_all_collections/README.md

 </style>

 `Jekyll_all_collections` is a Jekyll plugin that adds a new property called `all_collections` to `site`.
-It also provides a new Jekyll tag called `all_collections`, which creates a formatted listing of all posts and documents from all collections, sorted by age.
+It also provides a new Jekyll tag called `all_collections`, which creates a formatted listing of all posts and documents from all collections, sorted by age, newest to oldest.

 The collection consists of an array of objects with the following properties:
 `content` (HTML or Markdown), `data` (array), `date` (Ruby Date), `description`, `destination`, `draft` (Boolean), `excerpt` (HTML or Markdown), `ext`, `label`, `last_modified` or `last_modified_at` (Ruby Date), `layout`, `path`, `relative_path`, `tags`, `title`, `type`, and `url`.

+Pages that are not in any collection are not included.

 ## Requirements
 All the pages in the Jekyll website must have: